Tuesday, November 10, 2009

 At recess and lunchtime we'd play 'cockylora' ('British Bulldog'), with two teams and a couple of taggers in the middle.
 We'd run from one place to another, and the taggers would have to catch and hold us while they said 'Cockylora 1-2-3'.
 Good training for my later Rugby Union years!

 One of the tricks I learned was to shake hands with people holding some 'itchy powder' in one's hand (from a tree at the bottom of the school-yard).
 Or worse: put it down someone's back.
-Another trick: when some is chasing you down the hill, drop to the ground in front of them, curl up, and enjoy them falling over you!
+Another trick: when some-one is chasing you down the hill, drop to the ground in front of them, curl up, and enjoy them falling over you!

 On the way home to Oatley we played 'follow on' marbles.
 One afternoon someone on a pushbike ran over my precious 'connie agate' marble and I never saw it again.
 I vaguely remember a friend who lived around the corner - Brian Lutterell - and another who lived up the street - Malcolm Butters (and who was the only other boy from Mortdale Primary School to accompany me to Sydney Boys' High).
 I think he taught me to poke fun at Oatley's 'village idiot' - a sad man who walked the streets incessantly who when prompted with 'Clark Click' used to click his fingers very loudly.